Personal Sound Amplifiers (PSAP)

 Online hearing aids may or may not be licensed by the manufacturer for sale in Canada, but often do not come from a Canadian-based company.

 Most online companies selling hearing aids are from US based sites.
 They require an online hearing test before sending you a hearing aid, but these are not accurate.
-As recognized by the government and medical field; a hearing test must be performed in a sound booth with an audiometer in order to gain accurate readings.
+As recognized by the government and medical field; a hearing test must be performed in a sound booth with a calibrated audiometer in order to gain accurate readings.
 Many of these sites have online hearing tests you perform and the hearing aids are "programmed" for your hearing loss.
 What they are not telling you is they are simply raising the volume to meet your test results, just like you would crank up the volume on your personal headphones.

 A proper hearing test is vital to a successful fitting and obtaining the full health benefit from a hearing aid.
-While seemingly cheaper at the point of purchase, you run the risk of needing service and adjustments, and these will not be covered by the online company that originally sold you the hearing aids.
-Furthermore, in most cases local clinics will not have the software or parts available to service them because they are not sold from a licensed provider, and the manufacturers often don't cover warranty claims from these online purchases.
+While seemingly cheaper at the point of purchase, you run the risk of needing service and adjustments, and these may not be covered by the online company that originally sold you the hearing aids.
+Furthermore, in most cases, local clinics will not have the software or parts available to service them because they are not sold from a licensed provider, and the manufacturers often don't cover warranty claims from these online purchases.

 Prescription Hearing Aids